KaisenAmin/c_std/sysinfo/README.md

 ## Overview

 The SysInfo library provides a set of functions for retrieving detailed information about the operating system and hardware of a machine.
-It is designed to work on both Windows and Linux systems, though it is not compatible with macOS.
+It is designed to work on both Windows and Linux systems, though it is not tested on macOS.
 The library is lightweight and easy to integrate into C projects, offering developers essential system details such as OS version, kernel type, CPU architecture, and more.

 ## Installation and Compilation